vegaprotocol/specs/protocol/0091-LIQM-liquidity_mechanisms.md

 (1.0-market.liquidity.priceRange) x min(last trade price, indicative uncrossing price) <=  price levels <= (1.0+market.liquidity.priceRange) x max(last trade price, indicative uncrossing price).
 ```

-- If there is no 'indicative uncrossing price' each LP is treated as supplying `0` liquidity.
+- If there is no 'indicative uncrossing price' each LP is treated as supplying `0` volume.

-### Calculating the implied commitment amount
+### Calculating the Volume of Notional

-At the end of the epoch, before distributing fees, each LPs `implied commitment amount` is set to the largest volume of notional that was supplied for at least N % of the epoch, i.e. in a sorted array of supplied liquidity amounts, the commitment amount would be element $i$ where:
+At the end of the epoch, before distributing fees, each LPs `volume of notional` is set to the largest volume of notional that was supplied for at least N % of the epoch, i.e. in a sorted array of supplied liquidity amounts, the commitment amount would be element $i$ where:

 $$i= \text{ceil}(len(array)/N)$$